weiyuancheng931107/PD2_final_project/musicgenreclassifier/src/main/java/com/musicapp/MusicApp.md

 public PianoPanel(MusicApp musicApp)
 ```

-- `musicApp`: a reference to `MusicApp` instance and pass key information to there.
+- `musicApp`: a reference to class `MusicApp` instance and pass key information to there.

 ### Methods